 The Group has improved and built information systems for each of the manufacturing, sales, R&D and other activities as an infrastructure for business promotion.
 To prepare for failures of these systems (equipment malfunctions, power failures, etc.) and prevent unauthorized access and information leaks, the Group is taking such measures as ensuring the thorough application of security policies, providing education to all employees, reinforcing system backups, and preventing confidential information from leaking out.
-However, should an unexpected, large-scale system failure or cyberattack occur, that may impact the financial position and business results of the Group.
+However, should an unexpected, large-scale system failure, cyberattack, or fraud by a malicious third party occur, that may impact the financial position and business results of the Group.